GIan367/ClassroomFinder/README.md

 All up to date code is located in the master branch.
 The master branch should only be merged to at the end of an iteration OR with the agreement of a majority team.
 Java classes pertaining to Database functionality, Pathfinding, and Map Layout are located in   ClassroomFinder/app/src/main/java/sewisc/classroomfinder/:
 Building.java: This class represents the Building table in the database, with the corresponding getter/setter methods for its fields.
-DataBaseHandler.java: This class has functions that can create, manipuate, and delete a database; to be used with the Building, Favorite, and Location classes.
+DataBaseHandler.java: This class has functions that can create, manipulate, and delete a database; to be used with the Building, Favorite, and Location classes.
 Favorite.java: This class represents the Favorite table in the database, with the corresponding getter/setter methods for its fields.
 GridAdapter.java:
 ImageAdapter.java: